- What is Revenue Operations?

-To learn more about the role of the RevOps team we interviewed over 50 sales executives, sales professionals, and revenue operations specialists at companies that are engaged in B2B sales.
+To learn more about the role of the RevOps team we interviewed over 50 sales executives, sales professionals, and revenue operations specialists at companies that are engaged in business-facing sales.
 We started by asking what do sales reps need from their revenue operations team.
 We then asked the revenue operations teams how they spend their time in various functional areas, supporting their sales team and the company leadership with their data needs.
 We also identified the frequently desired use cases that Revops must enable for their sales teams.

 The difference between expectations of sales leaders from the revenue operations team and where the RevOps team invested their time was illuminating.
 Here is what we learned.

 Simply put, revenue operations make the revenue producing teams more efficient and create a system for selling.
 Revops is a broad and data-heavy role that provides accurate forecasting, accelerates growth, improves cross-departmental alignment, and enables sales teams to scale efficiently.

 While most leadership teams expect revenue operations to provide them with sales forecasts, customer data for quarterly business reviews, or data to support quarterly and annual performance and planning cycles.
 It seldom recognizes that revenue operations teams are on the hook for a lot more.